 In 2018 Elysium Productions invited Ralph to become involved with their short psychological thriller "Volkov" starring Wes Lee in the title role and directed by George Dibble.
 Ralph wrote two songs for the project, "No Lullaby" performed by Johnny Cashbox and "Hide and Seek" performed by Shinobi Ninja, an American Rock & Hip Hop band from Brooklyn, New York.

 "It was a great experience for me to see how Shinobi Ninja transformed "Hide and Seek" into something very now and rather wonderful", Ralph explains.
 "Volkov" was released in 2019 receiving many accolades and awards.
-It is available to view in the Uk via Amazon Prime.
+It was available for a limited period to view in the Uk via Amazon Prime.
 Following on both the film's success, and the various strands in the story, it was decided to extend the project to a full feature film, "Volkov : Origin."
 Ralph was extremely honoured when Wes and George invited him to write the screenplay.
-As at November 2019, the film is in pre-production in the United States.